Mondelez to take on Nespresso with own-brand coffee pods

 Global sales of coffee pods were worth $8 billion in 2012, with $5.1 billion in western Europe, Euromonitor research shows.

-Nestle has sued rivals including Ethical Coffee Co and Swiss supermarket chain Denner, but so far it has failed to obtain a definite sales ban on their products.
+Mondelez' new operation should not compromise the company's ambitions for its own Tassimo beverage system, Weening said.
+Tassimo, which brews tea, hot chocolate and milky coffees, is expected to join the group's billion-dollar brands soon.

-The new operation should not compromise the company's ambitions for its own Tassimo beverage system, Weening said.
-Tassimo, which brews brew tea, hot chocolate and milky coffees, is expected to join the group's billion-dollar brands soon.
+The snacks powerhouse, carved out of Kraft Foods Inc KFT.O last year, makes Cadbury's chocolate and Oreo cookies, but 17 percent of its turnover comes from coffee and powdered drinks.

 "Tassimo is doing very well ... it's a profitable business," Weening said, adding that it is the fastest-growing single-serve system in Europe, with sales up 30 percent in the first quarter.

-The Tassimo machine completes with Nestle's Dolce Gusto drinks maker, D.E.
-Master Blenders' Senseo and the Keurig brewer made by Green Mountain Coffee Roasters Inc .
+The Tassimo machine competes with Nestle's Dolce Gusto drinks maker, D.E.
+Master Blenders' Senseo and the Keurig brewer made by Green Mountain Coffee Roasters Inc GMCR.O.

 Nor does Weening see economic weakness throughout Europe as an obstacle to success, saying that it has pushed people to drink more coffee at home.